rapka/polemics-md-wiki/content/wiki/Cartography/Avant-Gardea Arriere-Gardea/CEA.md

 - EA Funds spent $4,528 in 2022 paying for an anonymous grantee's weekly therapy visits
 - One $30,000 anonymous grant from Q3 2022 was simply for "PhD/salary top-up"

-**Since 2021, EA Funds has distributed over $1.1 million to anonymous recipients as part of the EA Infrastructure Fund and another $2.9 million as part of the Long-Term Future Fund.** The Animal Welfare Fund has distributed a further $963,000 to unknown recipients.
+**Since 2021, EA Funds has distributed over $1.1 million to anonymous recipients as part of the EA Infrastructure Fund and another $2.9 million as part of the Long-Term Future Fund.** The Animal Welfare Fund has distributed a further $93,000 to unknown recipients since 2018.

 ## Donors